n8tlmps/MATH323-NumericalAnalysis/README.md

 # Numerical Analysis

 ## Solutions of Equations in One Variable
+Solutions of equations in one variable facilitate optimization processes, such as minimizing loss functions, and help in establishing relationships between variables in regression models.
+They also provide theoretical foundations for various algorithms and enhance the interpretability of model results.
 - [Bisection Method](https://github.com/n8tmps/MATH323-NumericalAnalysis/blob/main/Lab1.ipynb)
 - [Fixed-Point Iteration](https://github.com/n8tmps/MATH323-NumericalAnalysis/blob/main/Lab1.ipynb)
 - [Newton's Method and Its Extensions](https://github.com/n8tmps/MATH323-NumericalAnalysis/blob/main/Lab2.ipynb)